Articles of Incorporation and Rules

 3. When the Officer Election Management Committee has established and publicly announced an electronic method for submitting candidacy or recommendations, any member who wishes to submit candidacy or recommendations may do so by that electronic method, notwithstanding the provisions of the preceding paragraphs

-Article 9 A person who has run for director or auditor position and has agreed to be recommended as such by a member or has agreed to be recommended as such by the board of directors cannot run for auditor or director position, respectively, and agree to be recommended as such by a member or to be recommended as such by the board of directors.
+Article 9 Any person who has run for office as a director or auditor, agreed to be nominated as such by a member, or agreed to be nominated as such by the board of directors, may not run for office as an auditor or director, agree to be nominated as such by a member, or agree to be nominated as such by the board of directors, respectively.

-(Recommendation of candidates for directors and auditors who are not members)
+(Recommendation of candidates for directors and auditors other than members)

-Article 10 The Board of Directors may recommend candidates for directors or auditors as specified in Article 2 from among members or non-members, with the consent of the person in question.
+Article 10 The Board of Directors may, with the consent of the individuals concerned, recommend candidates for directors or auditors as defined in Article 2 from among members or non-members.

 2 The recommendation under the preceding paragraph shall be decided by a resolution of the Board of Directors.
 However, when the Board of Directors recommends candidates for auditor, it shall endeavor to hear the opinions of the auditors before making such a recommendation